isomerpages/moe-edgefieldsec/_future-ready/Applied Learning Programme.md

 to advanced life skills such as alertness-to-opportunity and bouncing back from failures, Edgefield’s Applied Learning Programme, “Growing the Edgefield&nbsp;
 Mindset” (G.E.M), equips you with advanced problem-solving skills to become an Entre/Intrapreneur!
-Leveraging on the skills and competencies developed through the Future Ready Programme, you will be exposed to various authentic platforms to solve real-world problems and benefit the community using a multi disciplinary approach.</p>
+Put the skills and competencies developed through the Future Ready Programme to good use, solving real-world problems and benefiting the community using a multi disciplinary approach.
+For example, learn about the challenges faced by the visually impaired during an FRP learning journey, draw inspiration, and use the Content Creator and Game Design modules to produce engaging videos and exciting games.
+Bring it all together in a fundraising campaign that raises awareness and generates support for the visually impaired!</p>
+<p></p>
 <p>G.E.M culminates in ARTasFEST, a milestone carnival attracting more than
 5000 participants!
 Design your own Escape Room, collaborate with entrepreneurs, run your own pop-up store, concoct your favourite drinks, host Instagram